 Paula Evans’ Story

-I began spending what precious little free time I had researching Angelman, and with no formal training in science or medicine, I had a lot to learn.
-This endeavor led me to a group of Angelman parents who were all asking the same question I was about treatments and a cure, “why not?”
-In fact, the more we all learned about the disorder, the louder our question became, mainly because as complex as the symptoms of AS are, the etiology of the disorder is rather simple and simple challenges can always be overcome.
+I began spending what precious little free time I had researching Angelman syndrome, and, with no formal training in science or medicine, I had a lot to learn.
+This endeavor led me to a group of Angelman parents who were all asking the same question I was about treatments and a cure, “Why not?”
+In fact, the more we all learned about the disorder, the louder our question became – mainly because, as complex as the symptoms of AS are, the etiology of the disorder is rather simple, and simple challenges can always be overcome.

 I remember distinctly the chilly February morning in 2007 when I woke to the news that AS had been cured in the mouse model.
-I still have a difficult time articulating my feelings upon reading that news, but suffice it to say that it was a defining and pivotal moment that set in motion a series of events, which defined numerous lives, including my own.
-Hope was born and delivered that chilly February day.
+I still have a difficult time articulating my feelings upon reading that news, but that was a defining and pivotal moment that set in motion a series of events that defined numerous lives, including my own.
+Hope was born and delivered that day.

 I traveled with my like-minded group of Angelman parents to a conference in St. Louis that summer to meet one of the researchers who cured AS in the mouse model, Dr. Edwin Weeber.
-I had only one question for Dr. Weeber, “what is it going to take to cure AS in our children?”
-The answer was simple; funding for research.
-There is almost no government funding available for AS research and the only active organization in the United States at that time, designated community raised funds to family support, education and basic science.
-There simply wasn’t enough funding available to focus on translational research aimed specifically towards treatments and a cure and there was little interest in changing that.
+I had only one question for Dr. Weeber, “What is it going to take to cure AS in our children?”
+The answer was simple: funding for research.
+There is almost no government funding available for AS research and the only active organization in the United States at that time designated community-raised funds to education, family support and basic science.
+There simply wasn’t enough funding available to focus on translational research aimed specifically towards treatments and a cure, and there was little interest in changing that.

-FAST was formed on August 28, 2008, Ainsley’s 4th birthday, by a group of parents with expertise in the fields of science, medicine, finance, law, entrepreneurship, management and entertainment.
+FAST was formed on Ainsley’s fourth birthday, Aug.
+28, 2008, by a group of parents with expertise in the fields of science, medicine, finance, law, entrepreneurship, management and entertainment.
 We adopted a clear and concise mission to bring practical treatments into current medical practice as quickly as possible.
-We developed a unique funding philosophy that set us apart from similar non-profit organizations and placed us on a solid trajectory to identify therapeutics and a cure for AS.
+We developed a unique funding philosophy that set us apart from similar nonprofit organizations and placed us on a solid trajectory to identify therapeutics and a cure for AS.

 FAST has funded research that identified a potential treatment for the symptoms of AS.
 FAST has funded a human clinical trial for a potential treatment for the symptoms of AS.
-FAST has funded the most innovative and aggressive research project to date, the FAST Integrative Research Environment (FIRE), a 24 member consortium of leading researchers working together to identify, characterize and implement new therapeutics for the treatment and ultimate cure of AS.
-We are confident that with adequate funding, a cure is now within our reach.
+FAST has funded the most innovative and aggressive research project to date, the FAST Integrative Research Environment (FIRE), a consortium of more than two-dozen leading researchers working together to identify, characterize and implement new therapeutics for the treatment and, ultimately, cure of AS.
+We are confident that, with adequate funding, a cure is now within our reach.